alekdavis/PlexBackup/README.md

 Set-ExecutionPolicy RemoteSigned
 ```

-This will allow running unsigned scripts that you write on your local computer and signed scripts downloaded from the Internet (okay, this is not a signed script, but if you copy it locally, it should work).
+This will allow running unsigned scripts that you write on your local computer and signed scripts downloaded from the Internet (okay, this is not a signed script, but if you copy it locally, make a non-destructive change--e.g. add a space character, remove the space character, and save the file--it should work).
 For additional information, see [Running Scripts](https://docs.microsoft.com/en-us/previous-versions//bb613481(v=vs.85)) at Microsoft TechNet Library.

 ### Runtime parameters
 The default value of the PlexBackup script's runtime parameters are defined in code, but you can override some of them via command-line arguments or config file settings.